mclear/Sesame/README.md

 ![Logo](https://github.com/mclear/Sesame/blob/master/UI/NFCRing.UI.View/Icon.png)

-NFC Sesame provides NFC based login and logout functionality for the Microsoft Windows Operating System.
+NFC Fence provides NFC based login and logout functionality for the Microsoft Windows Operating System.

 ## Important Disclaimer
 This software is in active development and should not be used in any environment you need stability.
-You may get locked out of your PC.
+Make sure you remember your password as a backup.
 Your Unicorns may be exploited.
 You have been warned.
 We're going to be [raising funds](https://www.kickstarter.com/projects/mclear/526261309?token=201aa2e8) to complete development.

 ## In case of emergencies

-If you are having trouble logging in, open an RDP session from another machine and then use your username and password to login again.
+If for some reason, no login options are available on your lock screen, open an RDP session from another machine and then use your username and password to login again.

 ## Prerequisites
 * Windows 7, 8, 8.1 or 10 64-bit Windows (It will not work on a 32-bit system).